 - Liver disease.

-Before taking Klonopin, it is important that you disclose your full medical and psychological history to your provider to better minimize health risks, including your chances of overdosing.
+Before taking Klonopin, it is important that you disclose your full medical and psychological history to your provider in order to better minimize health risks, including your chances of overdosing.

 Risk of Tolerance and Dependence

 Klonopin use can easily lead to the development of tolerance, or a diminished drug response, at previously effective doses.
-Tolerance, once established, often leads to ramped-up drug-taking behavior in which the user needs to take higher doses of a drug to feel the same effect as previously experienced.6 Over time, such escalating patterns of use can lead to the development of Klonopin dependence, so that a person only feels normal when the drug is present and experiences withdrawal symptoms when the drug is removed.7 In fact, after only 2 weeks of regular use, a person may develop significant physical dependence to Klonopin.2
+Tolerance, once established, often leads to ramped-up drug-taking behavior, where the user needs to take higher doses of a drug to feel the same effects they previously experienced.6 Over time, such escalating patterns of use can lead to the development of Klonopin dependence, whereby a person only feels normal when the drug is present and experiences withdrawal symptoms when the drug is removed.7 In fact, after only 2 weeks of regular use, a person may develop significant physical dependence on Klonopin.2

 If someone has overdosed on Klonopin, immediately call 911.
 Check to see if they are still breathing and place them in the recovery position until help arrives.
 Once the individual has made it to the hospital, doctors and nurses will provide supportive care and monitoring to ensure that they are safe.